The theology company logo

 Body

-Christian religions see our bodies as a burden, damaged by original sin and prone to temptation, sickness and death.
+Christian religions, particularly the Gnostic element in them, see our bodies as a burden, damaged by original sin and prone to temptation, sickness and death.
 They propose an alternative world of disembodied entities, pure spirits, and claim that we will live on in this world after death.
-The bad news is that this picture mistakes formal distinctions for a real ones.
-Although we can name spiritual and material features of the world, these parts are inextricably bound together.
+The bad news is that this picture may not be true and there appears to be no way to tell, since it is assumed that we cannot see these purely spiritual creatures.
+Robert Crotty (2016): Jesus, His Mother, Her Sister Mary and Mary Magdalene: The Gnostic Background to the Gospel of JohnAquinas, I, 5, 1: Is an angel is altogether incorporeal?, Paul

 What is my body?
 Quite simply: I am an ordered set of atoms.
 By mass, I am approximately 65% oxygen, 18% carbon, 10% hydrogen, and smaller amounts of other elements.
-Because atoms are so small, I contain a huge number of them, about ten to the power of twenty eight, or one hundred million million million million.
-This enormous figure indicates the amount of atomic cooperation required to create one human being.
+Because atoms are so small, I contain a huge number of them, about ten to the power of twenty eight, or ten thousand trillion trillion.
+This enormous figure indicates the amount of atomic order and cooperation required to create one human being.
+Composition of the human body - Wikipedia

 We will burrow down into the atom in a moment.
 Moving toward more complex structure, we see atoms bonded into molecules.
-Some molecules are small, like water, with three atoms; others like proteins and DNA may contain thousands or millions of atoms.
+Some molecules are small, like water, with three atoms; others like proteins and DNA may contain thousands or millions of atoms in an ordered array analogous to a written text.
 The molecules of life work together to form cells.
 Cells are structured into tissues, and tissues into bodies.

-This gigantic unity is maintained by a dense networks of communication within and between cells.
-The whole thing is driven by the energy stored in food.
+This gigantic system is maintained by a dense and layered networks of communication within and between atoms, molecules and cells.
+The whole structure is driven by the energy stored in food.
 This energy comes from the solar radiation collected by plants.
+Tanenbaum

 It seems to be a fact of life that all information is encoded physically in states of matter.
-The ancients thought of matter as inert and passive, but modern physics sees matter as forever active, moving around a transfinite network of states.
+The ancients thought of matter as inert and passive, but modern physics sees matter as embodied energy, forever active, moving around a transfinite space of distinct states.

 Although we began constructing a body with atoms, atoms are by no means simple entities.
-Apart from their ability to bind together to form an endless variety of molecules, each has an infinity of invisible internal states which it can communicate to other atoms by exchanging packets of information.
+Apart from their ability to bind together to form an endless variety of molecules, each has an infinity of invisible internal states which it can communicate to other atoms by sending and receiving packets of information, particles we call photons.

 This interatomic communication maintains the structure and function of our bodies and so makes us what we are.
 Although atoms of the same element may substitute for one another, we cannot exist independently of atoms.

 Quantum mechanics, like ancient philosophy, distinguishes between visible and invisible reality.
 During the confused birth of quantum mechanics, Heisenberg crystallized the distinction between observation and theory.
-Heisenberg Using quantum mechanical terminology, we may say that the body is observable.
-The spirit is not observable, but, its outlines can be discerned in the observed behaviour of the body.
+Using quantum mechanical terminology, we may say that the body is observable.
+The spirit is not directly observable, but its outlines can be discerned in the observable activity of the body.
 All language is body language.
+Heisenberg

 How did this vast structure come to be?
 How were we created?
-The answer here is the same as the Christian answer: we were created by god.
-The difference being, of course, that here we identify god with the universe, and god's acts of creation with evolution by variation and selection, the subject of the next page.
+The answer here is the same as the Christian answer: we were created by God.
+The difference being, of course, that here we identify God with the Universe, and God's acts of creation with evolution by variation and selection, the subject of the next page.
+We exist inside God, not outside.

 Books